Long Hard Climb: Singles

-"Delta Dawn" was released as the first single from the album on June 11, 1973, debuted on Billboards Hot 100 later that month, in the issue of the magazine dated June 23, and enjoyed 20 weeks there, one of which was at number one.
+"Delta Dawn" was released as the first single from the album on 11 June 1973, debuted on Billboards Hot 100 later that month, in the issue of the magazine dated 23 June, and enjoyed 20 weeks there, one of which was at number one.
 That same issue also marked its first appearance on the magazine's Easy Listening chart, where it lasted for 16 weeks, with two of those being in the top spot.
-On August 30 of that year the song earned Gold certification from the RIAA for sales of the one million copies that was the requirement for singles at that time.
-It also had three weeks at number one on RPM's singles chart in Canada.
+On 30 August of that year the song earned Gold certification from the RIAA for sales of the one million copies that was the requirement for singles at that time.
+It also had three weeks at number one on RPMs singles chart in Canada.
 The single was certified Gold in Australia in March 1974.

-"Leave Me Alone (Ruby Red Dress)" was released as a single on October 29 of that year and had 16 weeks on the pop chart that began in the November 3 issue and eventually included two weeks at number three.
-It also spent 16 weeks on the Easy Listening chart that started in the November 10 issue and included four weeks at number one.
-On January 8, 1974, it received Gold certification, and it peaked at number five in Canada in the issue of RPM dated January 12.
+"Leave Me Alone (Ruby Red Dress)" was released as a single on 29 October of that year and had 16 weeks on the pop chart that began in the 3 November issue and eventually included two weeks at number three.
+It also spent 16 weeks on the Easy Listening chart that started in the 10 November issue and included four weeks at number one.
+On 8 January 1974, it received Gold certification, and it peaked at number five in Canada in the issue of RPM dated 12 January.